Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Adiabatic connection of graviton from FQH to FCI

 \subsection{Graviton-mode adiabatic connection}

 We now provide numerical evidence for the adiabatic connection between the graviton mode in the FQH limit $R=0$ (HH$^*_{\frac{1}{8}}$) and the FCI limit $R=1$ (CB).
 We use the density-density graviton operator definition given in Eq.~\eqref{eq:definition_Onn}, as this readily generalizes to any lattice scenario.
-In particular, we use $f_G(r)=1/r$ for $r<r_G=2\sqrt{2}$ and zero otherwise, such that the operator includes NNN density-density correlations on the super-lattice, hence able to resolve the chirality even at the CB limit.
+In particular, we use $f_G(r)=1/r$ for $r<r_G=2\sqrt{2}$ and zero otherwise, such that the operator includes NNN density-density correlations on the super-lattice (8 neighboring sites in total and corresponds to 24 neighboring sites for the underlying lattice), hence able to resolve the chirality even at the CB limit.
 Choosing different $f_G(r)$ amounts in small qualitative differences on the spectra (see App. \ref{sec:app_fG}).
+We remark that this stability with the choice of the operator is important and confirms that the operator $O^-_{nn}$ has large overlap with the unknown stress tensor across the whole path.

-In Figure \ref{fig:adiabatic_graviton} we show a combination of band-projected ED (pED) and MPS results for the normalized graviton spectral functions $I^\sigma_{nn}(\omega)$.
+In Figure \ref{fig:adiabatic_graviton} we show a combination of pED and MPS results for the normalized graviton spectral functions $I^\sigma_{nn}(\omega)$.
 We remind the reader that the normalization for both MPS and pED results is with respect to the total intra-band contribution ($\omega <\Lambda_{lb}$) of the $\sigma =-$ chirality.

 In Fig.~\ref{fig:adiabatic_graviton}(a,b), we show the two chiralities of the graviton mode along the path, obtained via pED for a system of $6\times5$ unit cells (240 sites) with $N=10$ particles (broadening $\eta=0.01$).
 The spectral function of the negative chirality $\sigma=-$ (a) shows a clear peak whose frequency evolves continuously with $R$, providing evidence for an adiabatic connection between the two limits (same data are shown in Fig.~\ref{fig:sketch_fig1}(d) ).
 The chirality of the mode also remains well defined across the full path.
 In these panels, we also show the first excited state energy (dashed gray line) in the ground state momentum sector and twice of its value (dashed-dotted gray line) as a function of $R$.
 The latter signals the energy scale where the two-magnetoroton continuum starts.
 The graviton peak lies well within this continuum, making its decay into two magneto-rotons possible, as discussed in Sec. \ref{sec:HHnum_lifetime}.
 While the graviton peak is sharper when close to the FQH limit $R=0$, its lifetime evolves continuously along the path and remains finite close to the FCI limit $R=1$.